i-MSCP/roundcube/README.md

-# i-MSCP Roundcube Package
+# Roundcube for i-MSCP internet Multi Server Control Panel

-Repository that provides the The Roundcube Webmail suite composer package for i-MSCP.
+This package provide the Roundcube Webmail client for i-MSCP.

-This composer package is automatically downloaded and installed by the i-MSCP installer.

-Upstream release: 1.3.x branch